bergesinstitute/graf-method/book-5-unit-2.md

 Hay otras expresiones similares en las que omitimos el verbo o el adverbio que “dispara” el subjuntivo:

+💂 There are other similar expressions in which we omit the verb or adverb that "triggers" the subjunctive:

 *¡Que te mejores!* (I hope you get better!)

 *¡Que te vaya bien!* (Hope it goes well!)

 *¡Que viva México!* (Long live Mexico!)

-## Uso 5: Cuando, hablando del futuro
+## Uso 5: Cuando, hablando del futuro (cuando, talking about the future)

 Usamos *cuando* con el subjuntivo siempre que hablamos de lo que haremos pero sin decir o conocer el tiempo exacto.

+💂 We use *when* with the subjunctive whenever we talk about what we will do but without saying or knowing the exact time.

 *Cuando sea mayor voy a vivir en Long Island.* (When I am old, I will live in Long Island.)